skypjack/entt/docs/md/graph.md

 from the first task, then a read-only request from the second task and finally a read-write request from the first task.<br/>
 Although this definition would probably be counted as an error, the resulting graph may be unexpected.
-This, in fact, consists of a single edge outgoing from the second task and directed to the first task.<br/>
+In fact, this consists of a single edge outgoing from the second task and directed to the first task.<br/>
 To intuitively understand what happens, it is enough to think of the fact that a task never has an edge pointing to itself.